 Reduction in Cargo Ship Size and Weight

-It isn’t only the number of vessels affected by the Panama Canal drought.
-Also the size and weight of those vessels.
+It isn’t only the number of vessels affected, but the also the size and weight of those vessels.
 With lower water levels, authorities must mitigate the risks of larger ships bottoming out as they cross.
 As a result, larger, heavier ships can no longer get through the canal.

 This result goes against the shipping industry’s trend of using bigger ships to carry more containers.
 Companies that have invested in these bigger vessels can’t use them as they previously had.